nster98/FarmingSimulator/README.md

 # FarmingSimulator
 Rutgers VR Final Project

+Controls:
+Click on bed to reset time to 0.3 (mid morning)
+Hold tab to view menu, buy seeds with Y and sell corn with Q.

 # TODO

-* Day-Night and sleeping if time
 * Corn cob appears: generate small particle effect.
 	- Particle effect created; need to apply it.
-* Door and ball for physics
+* Door for physics
-* Textures for tools